Vinfall/datasette2vercel/README.md

 ### Full help

 **Warning:** Some of these options are not yet implemented by this plugin.
-In particular, the following do not yet work:
+In particular, the followings do not yet work:

 - `--extra-options` - use `--setting` described above instead.
 - `--plugin-secret`